unChaz/sci-fi-5e/srd/classes/arcanist.md

 >
 > Arcanists use a datapad to compile all of the knowledge of the arcane arts.
 >
 > The tek skills that you add to your tek skill datapad as you gain levels reflect the arcane research you conduct on your own, as well as intellectual breakthroughs you have had about the nature of the multiverse.
 You might find other tek skills during your adventures.
-You could discover a tek skill recorded on a datacube in an evil Arcanist’s chest, for example, or in a dusty disk in an ancient library.
+You could discover a tek skill recorded on a datacube in an evil Arcanist's chest, for example, or in a dusty disk in an ancient library.
 >
 > **_Copying a Tek into the Datapad._** When you find an arcanist tek skill of 1st level or higher, you can add it to your tek skill datapad if it is of a tek skill level you can prepare and if you can spare the time to decipher and copy it.
 >